 Hello, and thank you for taking the time to read my profile.
-I am a BABCP accredited and fully qualified Psychotherapist operating in central Telford, Shropshire, and provide private, face-to-face Cognitive Behavioural Therapy/ Cognitive Behaviour Therapy (CBT).
+I am a BABCP accredited and fully qualified Psychotherapist operating in Telford, Shropshire, and provide private, face-to-face Cognitive Behavioural Therapy/ Cognitive Behaviour Therapy (CBT).
 I can provide treatment for a wide range of difficulties, including:-

 - general anxiety (worries and nerves)